oscarotero/simple-crud/README.md

 #### Working with collections

-If you use `all()` to get the result of a selection, no mather how many rows are selected, you get a `RowCollection` instance (it can be empty, one result or more).
+If you use `all()` to get the result of a selection, you get a `RowCollection` instance with all rows found.

 ```php
 $allPosts = $db->post->select()->all();